Mostafizur Rahman (politician, born 1953)

-Mostafizur Rahman Fizar (29 November 1953 – 29 September 2024) was a Bangladeshi politician who was the minister for Primary and Mass Education, and a Jatiya Sangsad member who represented the Dinajpur-5 constituency for eight terms.
-He had previously served as the State Minister for the Ministry of Environment and Forest and later took over the Ministry of Land as State Minister, from 31 July 2009 to 21 November 2013.
+Mostafizur Rahman Fizar (29 November 1953 – 29 September 2024) was a Bangladeshi politician who was the minister for primary and mass education, and a Jatiya Sangsad member who represented the Dinajpur-5 constituency for eight terms.
+He had previously served as the state minister for the Ministry of Environment and Forest and later took over the Ministry of Land as state minister, from 31 July 2009 to 21 November 2013.

 Early life

 Fizar was born at Phulbari Upazila in Dinajpur District on 29 November 1953.
 He finished his SSC from the Sujapur High School and HSC in 1970 from Phulbari College.
-He fought in Sector-7 of the Bangladesh Liberation war in 1971.
-He completed his bachelor's and master's in law from Rajshahi University in 1977 and 1986 respectively.
+He fought in Sector-7 of the Bangladesh Liberation War in 1971.
+He completed his bachelor's and master's in law from Rajshahi University in 1977 and 1986, respectively.

 Career

 In 1979, Fizar was the organizing secretary of Phulbari Thana Awami League.
-From 1980 to 1992, he was Organizing Secretary of Dinajpur District Awami League.
-From 1992 to 2012, he was elected the General Secretary of Dinajpur District Awami League.
-In 2013, he was elected President of the Dinajpur District Awami League.
+From 1980 to 1992, he was organizing secretary of the Dinajpur District Awami League.
+From 1992 to 2012, he was elected the general secretary of the Dinajpur District Awami League.
+In 2013, he was elected president of the Dinajpur District Awami League.

 Fizar was elected member of Jatiya Sangsad six consecutive times beginning in 1986 from Dinajpur-5.
 In the seventh parliament, he served as the chairman of the standing committee on disaster management and relief ministry.
-He also served as a member of the parliamentary standing committee on public accounts and on communication ministry.
-He was appointed the State Minister of Environment and Forest.
+He also served as a member of the parliamentary standing committee on public accounts and on the communication ministry.
+He was appointed the state minister of environment and forest.
 From 31 July 2009 to 21 November 2013, he was the state minister of land.

 Death

-Rahman died at Labaid Hospital in Dhaka, on 29 September 2024, at the age of 70.
+Rahman died at Labaid Hospital in Dhaka on 29 September 2024, at the age of 70.